Much has been written here and all over the web about what managers need to know about one-on-ones and why they must have them.

 It's great to have open, candid discussions with your manager in one-on-ones.
 However, if you never take any action on what you discuss, then you aren't really accomplishing much.

-When you cover important issues in your one-on-ones, make sure you establish with your manager what both of you will do based on what you discussed (note: an app like Lighthouse will help your manager keep track of these.
-Start a free trial right now here).
+When you cover important issues in your one-on-ones, make sure you establish with your manager what both of you will do based on what you discussed.

 This ensures your expectations stay aligned and you make progress on what's important to you.